vivian-dai/CCC-solutions/README.md

 </details>

 ## Issues
 Use [issues](https://github.com/vivian-dai/CCC-solutions/issues) to point out problems with current code (eg. TLE or some error occurs), say some part of whatever code/solution writeup is unclear, or bully me into adding a writeup to a specific problem.
+I will only care if the solution doesn't pass on the official grader (ignoring the existence of other sites that have added CCC questions).
 True, this is mostly intended for myself but I see no reason for this to exist without others being able to learn from it.